 Environmental Benefits of Homesteading

 - Homesteaders embrace a sustainable lifestyle with the environment in mind.
-It offers a real, tangible way to live an environmentally friendly lifestyle that has minimal impact on the planet.
+It offers a natural, tangible way to live an environmentally friendly lifestyle that has minimal impact on the planet.

 - Many homesteaders use alternative energy sources, such as wind turbines and solar panels, to help decrease energy costs and help reduce fossil fuel consumption.